Skip to main content

 Visit our Website

 Students of South Hunterdon will have the opportunity to ski and snowboard as a group and develop their skills in these exhilarating sports.
 Ski/Snowboard Club strives to provide a venue for wholesome outdoor activity for our youth during the winter season.
 The club visits Blue Mountain for five Saturday evenings throughout January and February.
-Membership is open to both Middle and High School students regardless of their skill level, with pricing starting at $279 (including transportation).
+Membership is open to High School students regardless of their skill level, with pricing starting at $279 (including transportation).
 Lessons and equipment rentals are also available for purchase.
 Registration begins in October and will be limited to the first 40 participants.
 Ski/Snowboard Club extends its offers to any SHR student by providing (for a separate cost) the opportunity to attend a weekend trip in March to Vermont; one of the country's finest states for extreme skiing and snowboarding.

 • Advisor: Kyle Hart